 Again, this can be sent automatically when assigned to Senta, or presented to you first.
 Note that only documents you've made visible to the client are sent.
 Any working papers, for example, that are practice-only are not sent.

 Security when sending documents to clients

 Many practices have expressed concern about using email for attachments - obviously some documents you send out will contain a lot of personal and privileged information.
 When we added our email attachment functions, we implemented a method to try to improve security using the client portal.

 The attachment is not actually sent with the email when you upload it.
-Instead the document is uploaded into the portal, and then a link to the document is added to the email, rather than it being attached.
+Instead the document is uploaded into the portal, and then a website link to the document is added to the email, rather than it being attached.
 The recipient can then click to download.

 When the client clicks on the link, the portal checks to see if they are activated.